-Iron Legacy is a powerful book that demonstrates both the vulnerability and the strengths of those who have been subject to childhood trauma.
-Masterfully using her own personal story, Donna Bevan-Lee validates, educates, and empowers the reader in their own personal path of recovery.
-She has been on this journey personally and professionally for over four decades; her wisdom and experience are transformative.
+A powerful book that demonstrates both the vulnerability and the strengths of those who have been subject to childhood trauma.
+Masterfully using her own personal story, she validates, educates, and empowers the reader in their own personal path of recovery.
+Donna Bevan-Lee has been on this journey personally and professionally for over four decades; her wisdom and experience are transformative.

 An attorney and a psychotherapist, John Burgess is focused on healing trauma and working with the addiction community.

 Iron Legacy is a rare find among the onslaught of self-help and pop psychology books.
 Grounded in research and clinical experience, this book requires keeping an extra copy on your shelf to loan out to friends and family.
 I found myself discussing the science and stories to anyone who would listen.
 Over the past months, I’ve noticed the impact of this book on my life and the newfound awareness that comes from incorporating the suggested practices and processes.

 Iron Legacy captures much of the “new” wisdom currently backed by the groundbreaking work in psychology and neuroscience.
 For example, “coherence” is a favorite in therapy; at the end of Part II, Dr. Bevan-Lee suggests writing (and re-writing) a meaningful and organized self-narrative.
 The practical suggestions and specific steps on creating a self-narrative avoids jargon or terms of art while allowing the essence of the idea to become accessible and clear.